Yellow Submarine (album)

-Yellow Submarine is the tenth studio album by English rock band the Beatles, released on 13 January 1969 in the United States and on 17 January in the United Kingdom.
-It was issued as the soundtrack to the animated film of the same name, which premiered in London in July 1968.
+Yellow Submarine is the tenth studio album by the English rock band the Beatles, released in January 1969.
+It is the soundtrack to the animated film of the same name, which premiered in London in July 1968.
 The album contains six songs by the Beatles, including four new songs and the previously released "Yellow Submarine" and "All You Need Is Love".
-The remainder of the album is a re-recording of the film's orchestral soundtrack by the band's producer, George Martin.
+The remainder of the album is a re-recording of selections from the film's orchestral soundtrack by the band's producer, George Martin.

 The project was regarded as a contractual obligation by the Beatles, who were asked to supply four new songs for the film.
 Some were written and recorded specifically for the soundtrack, while others were unreleased tracks from other projects.
 The album was recorded before – and issued two months after – the band's self-titled double LP (also known as the "White Album") and was not viewed by the band as a significant release.
 An EP containing only the new songs had been considered, and was mastered, but left unreleased.
 The original mono mixes were later included in the 2009 compilation Mono Masters.

 Yellow Submarine reached the top 5 in the UK and the US.
 It has since been afforded a mixed reception from music critics, some of whom consider that it falls short of the high standard generally associated with the Beatles' work.
 Another version of the album, Yellow Submarine Songtrack, was issued on the film's 30th anniversary.
-It dispenses with the George Martin orchestrations, and includes the six Beatles songs from the original album, along with an additional nine songs heard in the film, all newly remixed.
+It dispenses with the George Martin orchestral works, and includes the six Beatles songs from the original album, along with an additional nine songs heard in the film, all newly remixed.

 Background and recording

 The album arose from contractual obligations as part of the Beatles' three-picture deal with United Artists.
-Having disliked Help!, it was agreed that an animated film Yellow Submarine, would fulfil their obligation, as it reduced the band's involvement, though they reluctantly agreed to record four new songs for the film.
+With the band having disliked their previous film Help!, it was agreed that an animated film Yellow Submarine, would fulfil their obligation, as it reduced their involvement, though they reluctantly agreed to record four new songs for the film.
 Having recently completed their album Sgt.
 Pepper's Lonely Hearts Club Band in April 1967, the group showed minimal enthusiasm for the project.
 Along with the music for their Magical Mystery Tour TV film, the Yellow Submarine soundtrack was part of a period that author Ian MacDonald later described as the band's "regime of continuous low-intensity recording ...it had a workaday quality about it – an intrinsic lack of tension which was bound to colour the resulting material."